LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 - how to use `const`
 - templates
 - references and pointers
-- usage of the standard library, in particular, iterator and algorithms
+- usage of the standard library, in particular, iterators and algorithms
 - [RAII](https://en.cppreference.com/w/cpp/language/raii)
+- destructor
 - copy and move constructor and assignment
 - move semantics
 - operator overloading